unpoly/unpoly/src/unpoly/pages/customizing-overlays.md

 Customizing overlays
 ====================

 Overlays ship with minimal styling and common default behavior.
-That look and feel can be customized using CSS and JavaScript.
+That look and feel can be customized.

 Understanding the HTML structure